 Early Life

 Tadashi Yanai was born on February 7, 1949, in Ube, Yamaguchi, Japan.
-He attended Ube High School and later Waseda University, graduating in 1971 with a bachelor's degree in economics and political science.
-His early exposure to the retail business came from his father's tailoring shop.
+He graduated from Waseda University in 1971 with a degree in economics and political science.
+His early experiences, including a brief stint selling kitchenware and men's clothing, laid the groundwork for his future endeavors.

 Rise to Success